Swainswick: History

 It is possible that the name of Swainswick is derived from Sweyn Forkbeard (c.
 960 – 3 February 1014), who along with his troops is said to have stayed in Bath in 1013 whilst conducting a full-scale invasion of Briton before becoming King, according to the contemporary Peterborough version of the Anglo-Saxon Chronicle (also called the Laud Manuscript).
 The chronicles tell that "Then went King Sweyne thence to Wallingford; and so over Thames westward to Bath, where he abode with his army.
 Thither came Alderman Ethelmar, and all the western thanes with him, and all submitted to Sweyne, and gave hostages.
 When he had thus settled all, then went he northward to his ships; and all the population fully received him, and considered him full king."

 The Domesday Book of 1086 records that Swainswick (Swayneswycke) was held by Nigel de Gournay, who would have won his lands in Englishcombe, Twerton, Swainswick and Barrow Gurney by fighting for William I of England.
 His original home was probably Gournay, which was half-way between Dieppe and Paris.
 Thomas de Gournay was involved with the murder of Edward II at Berkeley Castle in 1327.

 Swainswick was part of the hundred of Bath Forum.

 The 3 mi £45 million A46 dual-carriageway Batheaston/Swainswick bypass opened in summer 1996.
-And is regularly patrolled by a mobile speed detection van.